Hill of Uisneach: Features

 The site consists of a set of monuments and earthworks spread over two square kilometres.
 About twenty are visible, and the remains of at least twenty others have been identified under the ground.
 They include a probable megalithic tomb, burial mounds, enclosures, standing stones, holy wells and a medieval road.
 They date from the Neolithic to the early Middle Ages, showing that the site has been the focus of human activity for about 5,000 years.
 Several sites were excavated in the 1920s by R.A.S.
 Macalister and R. Praeger.

 The summit has panoramic views, from which hills in at least twenty counties can be seen.
 There are no Christian antiquities to be found at Uisneach but on the summit is the remains of a probable megalithic tomb, known as 'St Patrick's Bed', which was once surrounded by a ring ditch.
 Downslope to the east is a small lake known as Loch Lugh or Loch Lugborta, and on a rise east of this is a burial mound known as Carn Lughdach, which was also once surrounded by a ring ditch.
 South of these are two holy wells, one of which is known as Tobernaslath and sits beside a circular enclosure and standing stone.

 On the southwest side of the hill is a large, oddly-shaped limestone rock; a glacial erratic almost 6 m tall and thought to weigh over 30 tons.
 In prehistory an earthen bank was dug around it to mark it out as a special place.
 In Irish it is called the Ail na Míreann ("stone of the divisions"), as it is said to have been where the borders of the provinces met.
 It is nicknamed the Cat Stone, allegedly because it resembles the shape of a sitting cat.
+In early medieval hagiographies of Saint Patrick, it is called Ail Coithrigi (probably "stone of Patrick").